 Loans and work are considered "self-help" forms of financial aid and can be an important option for you to consider.
 Loans may come from sources such as the government, banks or private organizations and must be paid back.
-Employment could be an on- or off-campus opportunity for you to consider.
-With busy downtown Naperville just two blocks from campus and shopping malls close by, you may find a part-time job easier to manage than you think.
-Information about on-campus jobs is provided later in this section.
+Employment could be an on- or off-campus opportunity.
+With downtown Naperville just two blocks from campus and shopping malls close by, you may find a part-time job easier to manage than you think.